LeoAlonso20/LeoAlonso20/README.md

 <br>

-- Frontend Developer & Systems Analyst.
+- Systems Engineer, Software Developer & Systems Analyst.
 - I specialize in crafting user-centric digital solutions.
 - Personal website [link](https://alonso-leandro-dev.netlify.app/)
 - Graduated as a Systems Analyst and currently completing a degree in Systems Engineering at the National Technological University.